hypothesis/user-agent-analysis/README.md

    access log entries for machines in a particular group using:

    ```
-   papertrail -g <Log group> --min-time '1 day ago' access.log
+   papertrail -g <Log group> --min-time '1 day ago' access.log > access.log
    ```

    To see available log groups, go to the [Papertrail Dashboard](https://papertrailapp.com/dashboard).
-   For Hypothesis staff, the "LMS Prod" log group contains all traffic from the lms application for example.
+   For Hypothesis staff, the "LMS - Production" log group contains all traffic from the lms application for example.

 2. Pipe the log file through `parse_access_log.py`: